arn-c0de/Android-WIFI-BT_geograbber/README.md

 - 🛡️ **AES-256 Encryption** – Database encryption using SQLCipher
 - 🔑 **Android Keystore Integration** – Hardware-backed secure passphrase storage
 - 🔐 **Passphrase Protection** – User-controlled encryption with customizable passphrase
+- 🧬 **Biometric Unlock (NEW)** – Unlock your encrypted database instantly using fingerprint or face authentication.
+Passphrase is securely stored with Android Keystore and never leaves the device.
+Biometric unlock uses the same passphrase as manual login for maximum security and reliability.
 - 🔄 **Database Migration** – Seamless conversion from unencrypted to encrypted databases
 - 💾 **Encrypted Import/Export** – Full support for encrypted database files
 - 🎯 **Zero-Knowledge Design** – Passphrases never logged or transmitted